Thigh Lift in Birmingham, Alabama

 - Get lab testing or a medical evaluation.

 - Take certain medications or adjust your current medications.

-- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding.
+- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements, as they can increase bleeding.

-Medications are administered for your comfort during the surgical procedures.
-The choices include intravenous sedation and general anesthesia.
-Your doctor will recommend the best choice for you.
+Anesthesia options for thigh lift surgery include intravenous sedation and general anesthesia.
+Your doctor will recommend the best option for you.

 Incision patterns vary based on the area or areas to be treated, degree of correction and patient and surgeon preference.

 One common technique used for a thigh lift places incisions in the groin, extending downward and wrapping around the back of the thigh.
 The underlying tissue matrix is then reshaped and tightened.
 The skin is reduced and re-draped, resulting in more proportionate and smoother body contours.

 You may qualify for a minimal incision medial thigh lift that involves an incision in the groin area only.
 Your surgeon will determine what's appropriate.